-A concussion (see Concussion) is a change in brain function after a head injury without any signs of brain damage visible on imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI).
+A concussion is a temporary change in brain function after a head injury without any signs of brain damage visible on imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI).

-Unlike with other causes of concussion, such as car crashes and falls, sports participants are continually at risk for concussion.
+Unlike with other causes of concussion, such as car crashes and falls, sports participants are continually at risk of concussion.
 Thus, repeat injury is more likely.
 Athletes are particularly susceptible if another head injury occurs before they have fully recovered from a previous concussion.
-And even after recovery, athletes who continue participating are 2 to 4 times more likely to have another concussion than if they had never had one.
+And even after recovery, athletes who continue participating are two to four times more likely to have another concussion than if they had never had one.
 Also, repeat concussions can be caused by an impact less severe than the impact that caused the first one.

-People may or may not lose consciousness, but they have symptoms of brain dysfunction.
+People with a concussion may or may not lose consciousness, but they have symptoms of brain dysfunction.
 Symptoms include

-Confusion: Appears dazed or stunned, unsure of opponent or score, answers slowly
+Confusion: Appearing dazed or stunned, being unsure of opponent or score, and/or answering slowly

-Memory loss: Does not know plays or assignment, does not recall events before the injury or afterward
+Memory loss: Not remembering plays or assignment and/or not recalling events just before the injury or just afterward

 Certain symptoms may be present for a few days to weeks after a concussion.
 People may have